 If you are looking at driving between Adelaide and Melbourne, there are several routes that you could easily complete the trip in a day.

 However, if you take those routes, you are simply robbing yourself of one of the most iconic and scenic drives than Australia has to offer.
 So why not look at the Princes Highway (A1) and Great Ocean Road (B100) option and take in one of the most stunning landscapes that Australia has to offer.

 Great Ocean Road is one those staples of the for tourist coming to Australia and on bucket list drives for the many of us that live here.
 So if you have the time I would highly recommend the little bit of a detour take the scenic route.

-Taking the Princes Highway/Great Ocean Road (A1/B100) option works out to be a little under a 1000kms.
+Taking the Princes Highway/Great Ocean Road (A1/B100) option works out to be a little over a 1000kms.

 By contrast, the Dukes/Western Highway (A8) option is a little over 700kms.

 The scenic route along the Princes Highway/Great Ocean Road (A1/B100) works out to be a little over 13 hours behind the wheel, but realistically you will want to give yourself at least two days (if not more) to see all of the iconic sights along the way.

 If you are in a hurry the Dukes/Western Highway (A8) is a much better option and will take a little over 8 hours.

 Driving between Adelaide and Melbourne is relatively easy.
 Neither of the options is a proper motorway all the way through, but they are highways that proper overtaking options.

 The Great Ocean Road option will be where you’ll be slowed down due to the sheer volumes of tourist traffic and drivers distracted by the view.
 But you’ll want to be travelling at that speed so as not to miss anything so it’s ok.

 Towns are somewhat frequent along the route, to make your life simple I would recommend making sure you’ve got a full tank of fuel when you leave the outskirts of Adelaide (or at least Tailem Bend).